gunrock/gunrock/README.md

 Gunrock is copyright The Regents of the University of California.
 The library, examples, and all source code are released under [Apache 2.0](https://github.com/gunrock/gunrock/blob/main/LICENSE).

-## Footnotes
-1. This repository has been moved from https://github.com/gunrock/essentials and the previous history is preserved with tags and under `master` branch.
+[^1]: This repository has been moved from https://github.com/gunrock/essentials and the previous history is preserved with tags and under `master` branch.
 Read more about gunrock and essentials in our vision paper: [Essentials of Parallel Graph Analytics](https://escholarship.org/content/qt2p19z28q/qt2p19z28q_noSplash_38a658bccc817ba025517311a776840f.pdf).
-2. Recommended **CUDA v11.5.1 or higher** due to support for stream ordered memory allocators.
+[^2]: Recommended **CUDA v11.5.1 or higher** due to support for stream ordered memory allocators.